margkam/the-dismal-science/process.md

 The year slider was suprisingly fraught with pitfalls.
 Slider support varies widely by browser and label support is spotty at best.
 The effort to use the existing HTML slider element was, in the end, about the same amount of work it would have been to build an svg-based slider from scratch in d3.

 ## Evaluation:
-_What did you learn about the data by using your visualizations?
-How did you answer your questions?
-How well does your visualization work, and how could you further improve it?_

 ### Lessons from the Data
 We were somewhat surprised to learn that unemployment undergoes much less fluctuation in European countries during a recession than it does in the United States.
 This is likely because employment law in Europe makes it more difficult for businesses to fire employees, even when profits fall.